ryngonzalez/ryngonzalez.com/_work/fetchnotes/project-dachshund.md

 ## Quickly changing course with iOS 7

-iOS 7 was a large, rapid change, and I had to lead our design in a different direction after it's our announcement.
+iOS 7 was a large, rapid change, and I had to lead our design in a different direction after it's announcement.
 I took a large design system, built with the assumptions and visual style of iOS 6 and examined how it all needed to change.
 Over the course of a week, I had rethought the visual language, reconsidered some iOS 7 incongruent animations and gestures, and got the ship back on course.

 ## Final production